A convolution inequality, yielding a sharper Berry-Esseen theorem for summands Zolotarev-close to normal: Proof of the convolution inequality Theorem

 is (the graph of) an injective function $j(\cdot):I_0\rightarrow J$ for some $I_0\subseteq I$, for if $(i,j_1),(i,j_2)\in A$, then we have $z-a_i\in\mathopen[c_{j_1},d_{j_1}\mathclose[ \cap \mathopen[c_{j_2},d_{j_2}\mathclose[$ and hence $j_1=j_2$ by the pairwise disjointness of $(\mathopen[c_j,d_j\mathclose[ : j\in J)$, and if $(i_1,j),(i_2,j)\in A$, then similarly $z-c_j\in\mathopen[a_{i_1},b_{i_1}\mathclose[\cap\mathopen[a_{i_2},b_{i_2}\mathclose[$ and hence $i_1=i_2$.
 Thus we get \la F^{}_{(P-R_1)\ast(Q-R_2)}(z) &=& \sum_{(i,j)\in I\times J} F^{}_{S_i\ast T_j}(z) \,\ \le \,\ \sum_{(i,j)\in A} p_iq_j \,\ =\,\ \sum_{i\in I_0} p_iq_{j(i)} \\ &\le& \sqrt{\sum_{i\in I_0} p_i^2 \sum_{i\in I_0} q_{j(i)}^2} \,\ \le \,\ \sqrt{ \sum_{i\in I} p_i^2 \sum_{j\in J} q_j^2 } \nonumber \\ &\le& 2\,\sqrt{\left\|H_1\right\|_\mathrm{L} \left\|H_2\right\|_\mathrm{L} \varkappa(P-R_1)\varkappa(Q-R_2)}\nonumber \al by applying in the second step above Lemma~\ref{Lem:S_i_ast_T_j_bounds} to $U\coloneqq R_1(\cdot\cap[a_i,b_i])$ and $V\coloneqq R_2(\cdot\cap[c_j,d_j])$ for each pair $(i,j)$, and by using in the last step $\varkappa(P-R_1) =\sum_{i\in I} \int_{a_i}^{b_i} \left(H_1(b_i)-H_1(x)\right)\dd x$ and

 and the analogous inequalities for the $q_j^2$.
-Thus we have \eqref{Eq:CS_for_extreme_points} in the present case.
+This proves~\eqref{Eq:CS_for_extreme_points_new} in the present unexceptional case.

-2. Reduction of the general case to the unexceptional one: Let now $P$ and $Q$ be arbitrary as specified at the beginning of this proof, but without loss of generality we assume $I\neq\emptyset \neq J$.
+6. Reduction of the general case to the unexceptional one: Let now $P$ and $Q$ be arbitrary as specified in step 4, but without loss of generality we assume $I\neq\emptyset \neq J$.
 Let $i\in I$ be fixed, exceptional if possible, and arbitrary else; in the latter case we also choose an arbitrary $\xi \in\mathopen]a_i,b_i\mathclose[$.
 In any case we then put

 Let analogously $j\in J$ be fixed, exceptional if possible, and $\eta\in\mathopen]c_j,b_j\mathclose[$ chosen if necessary, and